What is an ionized calcium test?

 An ionized calcium test uses a small amount of your blood.
 A healthcare professional will get a blood sample by performing a venipuncture.
 They’ll clean a section of skin on your arm or hand, insert a needle into your vein through your skin, and then draw a small amount of blood into a test tube.

 You may feel some moderate pain or a mild pinching sensation during the procedure.
 After your doctor removes the needle, you may feel a throbbing sensation.
 You’ll be instructed to apply pressure to the site where the needle entered your skin.
 Your arm will then be bandaged.
 You should avoid using that arm for heavy lifting for the rest of the day.

 There are some very rare risks involved in taking a blood sample, including:

 - lightheadedness or fainting

-- excessive bleeding (bleeding for a long period afterwards may indicate a more serious bleeding condition and should be reported to your doctor)
+Bleeding for a long period of time after the procedure may indicate a more serious bleeding condition.

 - inherited resistance to parathyroid hormone